intel-analytics/ipex-llm/docs/mddocs/Quickstart/install_windows_gpu.md

 ```
 user: What is AI?

-assistant: AI stands for Artificial Intelligence, which refers to the development of computer systems that can perform tasks that typically require human intelligence, such as visual perception, speech recognition,
+assistant: AI, or artificial intelligence, refers to the simulation of human intelligence in machines that are programmed to think and act like humans.
+It involves the development of algorithms,
 ```

 ## Tips & Troubleshooting